16 May Getting My Teeth Whitened in Phuket

 After reading lots of online forums and threads on both Lonely Planet and Trip Advisor, I decided to go with Sea Smile in Patong.
 It seems there are lots of Aussies and foreigners talking about teeth whitening and dental treatment online, so I am not the only one!

-I had been considering the Bangkok Hospital Phuket as they looked to be very professional and my friend Kristin also recommended them, but when I contacted them I was quoted 11,000 Baht plus 250 Baht hospital fee for Britesmile.
+I had been considering the Bangkok Hospital Phuket as they looked to be very professional and my friend Kristin, along with my local dentist Chandler also recommended them, but when I contacted them I was quoted 11,000 Baht plus 250 Baht hospital fee for Britesmile.
 I contacted them again to see if they did Zoom Advanced Power (the one I wanted) but received no response.

 Anyway I had heard some brilliant reviews of Sea Smile and I figured I would go with them.